Vector Similarity: Going Beyond Full-Text Search | Qdrant

 When you introduce vector similarity capabilities into your text search engine, you extend its functionality.
 However, it doesn’t work the other way around, as the vector similarity as a concept is much broader than some task-specific implementations of full-text search.

-Vector Databases, which introduce built-in full-text functionality, must make several compromises:
+Vector databases, which introduce built-in full-text functionality, must make several compromises:

 • Choose a specific full-text search variant.